 Bet-at-Home are originally a Austrian bookmaker with a very continental outlook, they are fully UK licensed and regulated.
 They may be fairly new to the British market but these guys know their stuff.

-Bet-at-home are very keen to verify an account so you may notice you are asked for verification documents, such as a copy of photo ID, when you register.
+Bet-at-home are very keen to verify an account immediately, and have been doing this long before the law required it, so you may notice you are asked for verification documents, such as a copy of photo ID, when you register.

 The Bet-At-Home Site

 The site covers all the standard markets a UK punter would expect as well as covering some more continental sports and specials markets in much more depth than a UK only bookmaker.
 The site also has a nice navigation feature listing ‘todays bets’ and ‘tomorrows bets’, this sounds like a simple thing but many bookies don’t do this.
 The site also has easy to find and use terms through player guides as well as results, live scores and statistics areas.
-Bet-at-home also have a casino and virtuals section.
+Bet-at-home also have a casino, eSports and virtuals section.

 For the average punter this book has everything you need to bet on standard sports markets.
 For those looking for lines not usually found elsewhere such as floorball, bandy, various combat sports and eSports then this is actually one of the best betting sites around.
 Bet-at-home have been around a long time and while they may be relatively new to the UK market they do have a lot of experience and resources.

-Bet-at-home do not have any long running offers but will run event specific money back and free bet promotions for major events.
+Bet-at-home do not have any long running offers but will occasionally run event specific money back and free bet promotions for major events.
 The model of bet-at-home is a little more like BetVictor than Paddy Power, striving to give customers good value first before flashy offers.

 In the long run for raw odds you will be better off betting here but don’t expect thousands of weekly offers.
 When available latest bet-at-home promotions are listed on our various sports pages.

 The nice thing about this bookmaker is they don’t pretend to be British, they are an unashamedly European betting site with a UK license.
 Many other operators try to make out they are as British as pint of ale when in fact there is very little bulldog under the bonnet.